Chapter 40 BWV 156 Ich steh mit einem Fuss im Grabe

-The tenor line is largely derived from the material of the continuo theme but still contains many delicious moments of particular emphasis e.g. the tortuous writhings of the decaying body (bars 32-6), the declamatory----Come dearest God----(bars 40-42) and the latter emphasis upon selig----blessed [as we ask for our ending to be].
+The tenor line is largely derived from the material of the continuo theme but still contains many delicious moments of particular emphasis e.g. the tortuous writhings of the decaying body (bars 32-6), the declamatory----Come dearest God----(bars 40-42) and the latter emphasis upon selig----blessed [as we request our ending to be].

 The bass recitatives.

 Both recitatives are for the bass, one placed on each side of the alto aria, the sole movement of the entire cantata which can truthfully be labelled cheerful.
-The first does little to lift the mood----my very existence and demise lie within Your hands, oh Lord----Should You, because of my sins, strike me ill, then I beg for Your kindness and charity----but if they are not forthcoming I must be prepared.
+The first does little to lift the mood which still centres around death----my very existence and demise lie within Your hands, oh Lord----Should You, because of my sins, strike me ill, then I beg for Your kindness and charity----but if they are not forthcoming I must be prepared.
 The last line----the longer I must endure here, the later I will arrive there----is set as a mini-arioso over a marching quaver bass line.
 The obvious inference is that those who wish for an early end to this long period of waiting may, even now imagine themselves setting out on that significant journey!

 For the most part, the melodic line of this recitative is angular and forceful, the mood immediately set by the opening phrase----my dread and suffering, my life and death.

 But the request for God’s kindness is sung over a sustained e flat in the bass and here the melodic line becomes more imploring (from bar 9).
 The point of the stanza is unequivocal----I do not wish to remain here in this earthly life of tribulation and sorrow any longer than is absolutely necessary!